yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_lifecycle.md

 In addition, a use case in the development area is a kind of integration flow to define, which includes other systems.
 A good example is to send a notification (teams, slack, mail, push message, etc.) when an order is received.

 To learn more about API-Builder click [here](../api_mgmt_components/apibuilder/)

+Another approach to developing or integrating into back-end legacy applications is the use of policies.
+For example, this includes exposing a SOAP Web service as a REST API or implementing an OAuth client.
+API development based on policies is performed by a policy developer using Policy Studio.

+The REST API development wizard is provided in the Policy Studio tool.
+This enables policy developers to create a REST API, and route it to a pre-built policy (for example, which connects to a back-end SOAP Web service, database, or cloud application).

+APIs developed using the REST API development wizard are then registered (by importing) as a back-end APIs in API Manager.
+This means that there is a single consistent approach for registering APIs, virtualizing as front-end APIs, and managing how APIs are consumed in API Manager, regardless of the back-end API.

+Registered APIs are virtualized by API Gateway, which protects the back-end services, and makes the APIs available for management and consumption in API Manager, and for consumption in the self-service API Portal.

+For more details on creating APIs using the REST API development wizard, see [Develop REST APIs in Policy Studio](/docs/apim_policydev/apigw_web_services/register_rest_apis/).

 ## Configure the API